Alfresco/alfresco-community-repo/README.md

 In this folder the distribution zip is build.
 It contains all the war files, libraries, certificates and settings files you need to deploy alfresco on the supported application servers.

-## Installer

-In this folder the installer binaries are built for all the supported platforms.